 Within the 13th-century curtain wall is the 14th-century keep, to which ranges were added in the 15th and 16th centuries.
-The major remaining building is the west tower, which dwarfs the remains of the central tower that was built in the 16th-century, and there’s also a vaulted bakehouse and brewhouse from this time which can be seen in the basement area.
+The other main building is the west tower which dwarfs the remains of the central tower that was built in the 16th-century, and there’s also a vaulted bakehouse and brewhouse from this time that can be seen in the basement area.

 One of the most interesting sections of Hailes Castle is the huge dining room which features the remnants of a massive but long-extinguished fireplace, and it’s amazing to think that this dilapidated ruin was once the focal point for grand banquets and feasts.

-Because Hailes is one of the more out-of-reach castles in the Historic Scotland catalogue, you will often find that you will be the only person walking around the site, especially mid-week.
-This makes it a perfect spot to get away from the hustle and bustle of the Lothian towns, so if you’re on your own don’t forget to take a blanket, flask of tea and a good book for a bit of countryside relaxation.
-As the site is currently unmanned there is no admission charge to enter, and you’re free to spend as much time at the site as you like.
+Because Hailes is one of the more out-of-reach castles in the Historic Scotland catalogue you’ll often find that you’re the only person walking around the site, especially mid-week.
+This makes it a perfect spot to get away from the hustle and bustle of East Lothian’s towns so if you’re on your own don’t forget to take a blanket, flask of tea and a good book for a bit of countryside relaxation.
+As the site is currently unmanned there’s no admission charge to enter, and you’re free to spend as much time at the site as you like.

 What I liked about this attraction